hdonapati/missing-link/Apple-Shortcuts/README.md

 - An iOS device running iOS 13 or later.
 - The Shortcuts app installed on your iOS device.

-### Installation

-1. Clone this repository to your local machine or download it as a ZIP file.
-2. Open the Shortcuts app on your iOS device.
-3. Tap the '+' icon to create a new shortcut.
-4. Tap "Add Action" to add actions to your shortcut.
-5. Import actions from the downloaded repository by selecting the `.shortcut` files.

 ## Automations